Bayesian estimation of a decreasing density: Introduction

 We also address computational aspects of the problem and show how draws from the posterior can be obtained using the algorithm presented in \cit{Neal}.
 Using this algorithm we conduct four studies. \begin{itemize} \item For a fixed dataset, we compare the performance of the posterior mean under various choices of base measure for the Dirichlet process. \item We investigate empirically the rate of convergence of the Bayesian procedure for estimating the density at zero when $g_0(\th) \sim e^{-1/\th}$ or $g_0(\th) \sim \th$ for $\th \downarrow 0$.
 The simulation results suggest that for both choices of base measure the rate is $n^{-1/3}$.
 If $g_0(\th) \sim e^{-1/\th}$ this implies that the derived rate $n^{-2/9}$ (up to log factors) is indeed suboptimal, as anticipated by \cite{Salomond}.
 If $g_0(\th) \sim \th$ the rate $n^{-1/3}$ is interesting, as it contradicts the belief that ``due to the similarity to the maximum likelihood estimator, the posterior distribution is in this case not consistent`` (page 1386 in \cite{Salomond}). \item We compare the behaviour of various proposed frequentist methods and the Bayesian method for estimating $f_0(0)$.
-Here we vary the sample sizes and consider both the Exponential and half-Normal distribution as true data generating distributions. \item We construct pointwise credible sets in a real data example, using data from \cite{Keiding}.
+Here we vary the sample sizes and consider both the Exponential and half-Normal distribution as true data generating distributions. \item Pointwise credible sets can be approximated in a direct way from MCMC-output, which is much more straightforward than the construction of frequentist confidence intervals based on large-sample limiting results.

 \end{itemize}